Seeking a Sanctuary

 Seeking a Sanctuary: Seventh-day Adventism and the American Dream is a book about the Seventh-day Adventist Church coauthored by Malcolm Bull and Keith Lockhart.

 Overview

 Lockhart was born into an Adventist family, became a member of the church through baptism, and studied theology at Newbold College (where he later taught) and religion at Andrews University.
+He works as a freelance journalist.

 Bull was also born into an Adventist family and spent one year at Newbold College, but never officially joined the church.
-Lockhart works as a freelance journalist, and Bull as a lecturer at the University of Oxford.
+He is a lecturer at the University of Oxford.